FCC seeks comment on Trump's plan to crackdown on social media

 Still, it's unclear if the FCC even has the authority to make calls about whether social media companies play fair.
 Any FCC action would likely be challenged in court.
 And of course, it's also an awkward twist asking this Republican-led FCC, which has worked to deregulate the communications industry, to police content on social media sites.

-So far, the FCC has not indicated whether it supports NTIA's suggested rules.
+So far, the FCC hasn't indicated whether it supports NTIA's suggested rules.
 The FCC's public notice merely asks for comments on the proposal.
 But Pai has said it's important to discuss the issues.

 The agency will take public comment on the proposal over the next 30 days and will allow for an additional 15 days of replies.